UK Unmarried & Common-Law Partner Visas

 The Unmarried Partner Visa allows foreign nationals in a long-term relationship with a British citizen or permanent resident to live permanently in the UK.
 Whether you’re in a heterosexual or same-sex relationship, this visa allows you to join your partner in the UK, even if you’re not technically married.

 At Sterling Immigration, we offer a wide range of services and resources designed to help you navigate the visa application process.
-With our extensive knowledge and in-depth understanding of UK immigration laws and regulations, we aim to improve your chances of a successful application.
+With our extensive knowledge and in-depth understanding of UK immigration laws and regulations, we can help to ensure that you meet the financial, maintenance and accommodation requirements, improving your chances of a successful application.

 How Can Sterling Immigration Help With Your Unmarried Partner Visa?